 - CD’S are to have one (1) item recorded per disk.
 Please present to ‘check in’ area in a protective sleeve.
 Disk is to be named and free from scratches.

 - iPods must be cued to the exact spot, and are the teacher’s responsibility to play and stop through the system our venue provides us.
 Your teacher must ‘check in’ (where a numbered card will be allocated) and retain their iPod, bringing it side stage for the performance. iPods must also be removed from their case – if the headphone jack is blocked by the case, it can cause the music to cut in and out.

 - All care will be taken, however the Committee will take no responsibility for loss of iPod or CD’s skipping due to scratches, or CD’s not formatted correctly.
 All stop/starts are to be recorded into the track.

 Please make sure a back up disk is on hand.

 - Any protest must be lodged in writing backstage within one hour of the completion of the section, accompanied by a deposit of $20.
 If the protest should be deemed frivolous the $20 will be donated to the Festival’s charity.

 SPECIAL EFFECTS AND PROPS

-35. All teachers entering Troupes must present to the Festival Secretary, a list of all troupe members (in age groups), together with the name and date of birth of each competitor.
+- All teachers entering Troupes must present to the Festival Secretary, a list of all troupe members (in age groups), together with the name and date of birth of each competitor.
 Please use email.
-Complimentary competitor’s passes will not be provided unless the troupe list reaches the committee by 1st August.
+Complimentary competitor’s passes will not be provided unless the troupe list reaches the committee by 1st September.
+Requests for troupe passes after 1st of September (and replacement passes) will be at a cost of $5 per pass.
 A competitors pass may not entitle entry to the theatre for all sections and competitors may be asked to vacate if insufficient seats for paying customers.